maxcampb/maxcampb/README.md

 - 👋 Hi, I’m Max Campbell

 - 👀 I’m interested in Applied Mathematics, Statistics, R Coding in the Environmental, Social and Financial domains.
-And, ....
-Underwater Hockey.

 - 🌱 I’m currently learning more about linear algebra and machine learning.